CENTEGIX | Education

 K-12 Behavioral Threat Assessment Training

 In all of Michigan’s current and upcoming public school policies and legislation, focused attention on students’ mental health is a priority.
-Throughout 2022-23, the Michigan State Police Office of School Safety (MSP/OSS) is hosting Michigan K-12 Behavioral Threat Assessment and Management (Mi-BTAM) training free of charge.
-This training is intended for school-based threat assessment teams in K-12 public, charter, and private schools.
-This training teaches teams to identify, engage, and work collaboratively with families and students to mitigate situational life factors contributing to thoughts of violence and aggression.
+Last year, the Michigan State Police Office of School Safety (MSP/OSS) hosted Michigan K-12 Behavioral Threat Assessment and Management (Mi-BTAM) training free of charge.
+This training was intended for school-based threat assessment teams in K-12 public, charter, and private schools.
+This training taught teams to identify, engage, and work collaboratively with families and students to mitigate situational life factors contributing to thoughts of violence and aggression.
+Learn more here.

 Competitive School Safety Grant Program Funds Safety Measures